sora-xor/sora-docs/src/nominating-validators.md

 5. The next step is to choose the Validators you want to nominate.

-SORA Network uses the [Phragmèn Method](https://wiki.polkadot.network/docs/en/learn-phragmen) to select Validators.
+SORA network uses the [Phragmèn Method](https://wiki.polkadot.network/docs/en/learn-phragmen) to select Validators.

 During each era, Validators are chosen using the Phragmen Method, and those who nominated them will receive a reward (a stake reward).